roadrunner-server/roadrunner-docs/usage/rpc.md

 - ext-json

 ## Configuration
-To change RPC port from default (localhost:6001) use:
+To change the RPC port from default (localhost:6001) use:

 ```yaml
 # rpc bus allows php application and external clients to talk to rr services.